Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Racing through the Malibu mountains isn’t for the faint of heart.
 It’s a spirited drive that is firmly contrasted by LA’s city roads.
 Roads that are littered with stop lights, smog inducing traffic, and drivers that barely passed driver’s ed.
 Both scenarios can induce frustration, apathy and an abundance of disdain.
+If you love reading about cars, you’ll also be interested in our 2014 Infiniti QX60 review as well as our best luxury cars review.

 However, sitting behind the wheel of Audi’s 2013 A5 all of the aforementioned seems to just drift away, delivering what can surely be deemed a pacifying effect.
 Honestly, getting behind the wheel of the AWD coupe is a bit like waking up to Christmas morning, every morning.
 Put more succinctly, the 2013 A5 is a Christmas morning maker.
+If you’re always looking for the latest in cars, you might also want to read about the full metal jacket Jeep Wrangler (is a badass).

 And while the A5 can’t shower you with physical gifts, you will feel as though you just opened a present as you slip inside the German engineered 2-door machine.
 The lines and curves of this car are sexy, and leave little to dwell on what Audi could have improved.
+Audi isn’t the only brand that knows how to build a sexy car, check out our Mercedes AMG C63 review to see how Mercedes would have you feeling like it’s Christmas and your birthday rolled into one.

 So is this A5 a car designed to appeal to those in their 20 and 30s?
 I’d say yes since it’s a 4 seater, though the backseat are merely a means to an end: a lowered insurance premium.
 That isn’t to say the A5’s backseat couldn’t accommodate a few petite folk.
 But look else where for road trips that involve 2 or more.

 As day transitions into night, the Audi A5’s interior is basked in the warm glow of red LED lights, as is the instrument cluster, knobs, and just about anything that one could push.
 The center stack has been afforded a simple, yet intelligent layout that makes adjusting the climate control and heated seats simple beyond words.
 Change the fan speed and a set of virtual knobs appears on the screen, laying over the turn-by-turn directions supported by Google Maps.
+If you appreciate the technical aspects of the Audi A5’s system then read our 2013 BMW ActiveHybrid 5 review to see what BMW has to offer with a well-designed hybrid vehicle.

 The speed of the infotainment system is still some what questionably lethargic as evidenced by the slow scrolling maps, and the minutes it takes the computer to convert spoken address to an actual input, which by the way both work flawlessly despite their slowness.
 The system, called MMI (multi media interface), is controlled using a knob (there some functions on the steering wheel) similar to that of BMW.
 It’s relatively easy to use and takes little to no acclimation.
 However, unlike other systems of a similar ilk, turn the knob counterclockwise, as in to the left, and menu items move to the right.
 This is contrary to the industry standard, but its something akin to swiping up on an iPad and dragging your finger down on a laptop’s trackpad; both accomplish the same scroll direction.